felipemanga/eteditor/README.md

 This is useful in situations where diskspace is limited.
 If your JS is on a server, GZIP encoding is probably a better idea.
 If your game is going to be installed on a small drive, you probably don't want it at the top of the applications-taking-up-most-space list.
 In this case, compressing with PNG makes sense.

+## Future
+The following is a list of things that I intend to add to ETEditor in the near future:
+- Voxel Editing.
+A prototype has already been built.
+- Vector Editing.
+- AppInventor2 Editing.
+Based on my AppInventor2HTML5 project, also on Github.
+- JavaScript Editing.
+For making games entirely within ETEditor.
+- Google Drive / Dropbox support for storing large projects.